NordicWayInterchange/interchange/frontend/USERHELP.md

 ![Private channels](../demo/images/privateChannel_details.png)

-If another service provider has created a private channel subscribed to yours, it will appear in the `My private channel subscriptions` list.
+If another [Service provider](../GLOSSARY.md#service-provider) has created a private channel subscribed to yours, it will appear in the
+`My private channel subscriptions` list.